stanchiang/Luxyy/README.md

 - ~~allow getting swipe decision~~
 - ~~update UI for buttons~~
 - ~~tap to zoom on image doesn't work from the fulllistview~~
-- allow updating swipe decision
+- ~~allow updating swipe decision~~
 - spec out the rest of this page
+- disable swiping in browseVC until there are enough cards in the back to swipe

 ### profile page
 - ~~have a collection view with 2 playlists liked and disliked~~